 She lay on the couch, watching random videos, the hours passing dara dara…

-Just for reference, in Japanese, this would be: きょうは、だらだらしているよ。
+In Japanese, this would be: きょうは、だらだらしているよ。

 Cultural Note